-2007 was a busy year; Apple introduced the first ever iPhone, the new Wembley stadium finally opened its doors and Gordon Brown became Prime Minster.
+2007 was a busy year; Apple introduced the first-ever iPhone, the new Wembley stadium finally opened its doors and Gordon Brown became Prime Minister.
 It was also the same year that we at Rockdoor started to make noise in the industry about the need for Door Energy Ratings to match windows, making it easier for homeowners and installers to know exactly what they are getting.

 Fast forward several years and the industry is just getting to grips with the latest changes to door ratings with the reclassification (or re-banding) taking effect from 1st October 2015.
 The changes see the maximum rating achievable for a door rising from previously being an A to now being A++ in synergy with windows.